dmd-program/dmd-100/topics/organizing_story_development.md

 ### Story Elements

-#### Setting
+#### Setting/environment

 The setting is the environment that the story takes place.
 The setting helps establish the tone, story genre, and often foreshadows future events in the plot.
+In some video games, the environment is also a narrative device, providing context for the world the characters inhabit.

 #### Point of View (PoV)
 Who is telling the story?
 Who are you experiencing the story through?
 Depending on the point of view, the author can create a sense of intimacy with the story, or a more objective and distant perspective.